NAppazeller/bikesharing/README.md

 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Gender2.jpg)

 * Subscription based rentals verses ad hoc rentals is significantly higher and again is a largely male demographic.
+*
 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Gender3.jpg)

-* Riders in their 40s-50s are largest age demographic.
+* Riders in their 40s-50s represent the largest age demographic.
+*
 ![](https://github.com/NAppazeller/bikesharing/blob/main/Demo_Age.jpg)

 *Bike Statistics*

 ![](https://github.com/NAppazeller/bikesharing/blob/main/BikeStats.jpg)

 ![](https://github.com/NAppazeller/bikesharing/blob/main/CitiBike%20Image2.jpg)
 ## Summary:

-There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)

-We believe these peak periods can be attributed to daily commuters.
+We believe a significant portion of the bikeshare users are daily commutors that utilize a subscription for their rentals.
+This is based on the number of subscriptions, peak hours of operation and duration of the rides.
+It will be important to understand where in Des Moine